-Editor’s Note: Since this feature story was published in spring 2015, Lab Studio Design has relocated to King Street East.
-For up-to-date info, refer to our Lab Studio Design store listing.
+Editor’s Note: Since this feature story was published in spring 2015, Lab Studio Design has closed.

 Summerhill has its old guard – Edwardian homes, the Five Thieves gourmet grocers and Parisian furniture shops – but contemporary retailers are steadily moving in.
 Walking past the geode-like table in the window of Lab Studio Design, it’s clear that Kelly Caplette’s boutique is the neighbourhood’s latest avant-garde addition.

 Despite its tiny footprint, the showroom communicates an affinity for playful colours, textures and materials at every turn.
 Inside the doorway, a grid of neon-hued vinyl panels makes for oversized pixel art.
 The wall behind the service desk – with its glowing, agate-esque front (that’s really a back-lit acrylic graphic by Quebec’s Lumigraf) – looks like coral.
 In fact, it’s raw plywood that was ingeniously furrowed out by California’s Soelberg Industries.

 On the floor, unorthodox designs include Phillips Collection’s metal-framed Entropy chair ($1,500), which turns a spider web of cords into a surprisingly comfortable seat.
 A life-sized black sheep sculpture ($745) and tattooed ceramic pugs ($595) are joined by animal-friendly designs, like a machine-washable faux-cowhide rug ($1,350), which mimics skin in shape but with much trippier, laser-printed patterns.